 Your decisions on how to save for college expenses impact the financial aid process.
 When the time comes to apply for financial aid, your family’s income and assets are used in the formula at both the federal and the college (institutional) levels to determine how much money you are expected to contribute to college costs before you receive aid.
 This number is referred to as the expected family contribution or EFC.
 (Your eligibility depends on your Expected Family Contribution, your student’s year in school, enrollment status, and the cost of attendance at the school the student will be attending.)

 In the federal calculation, your child’s assets are treated differently than your assets.
-Your dependent child must contribute approximately 20% - of his or her assets each year, while you must contribute approximately 6% percent of your assets.
+Your dependent child must contribute approximately 20 percent of his or her assets each year, while you must contribute approximately 6 percent of your assets.
 This formula can dramatically affect the resources you have for higher education.

-Withdrawals from 529 College Savings Plans and Coverdell ESAs used to pay the beneficiary’s qualified education expenses are not classified as parent or student income on the federal government’s aid form (FSAFSA).
-Withdrawals from prepaid tuition plans are counted as income and any distributions from a prepaid tuition plan reduce your child’s cost of attendance, potentially reducing the needs based aid award dollar for dollar.
+Withdrawals from 529 College Savings Plans and Coverdell ESAs used to pay the beneficiary’s qualified education expenses are not classified as parent or student income on the federal government’s aid form (FAFSA).
+Withdrawals from prepaid tuition plans are counted as income, and any distributions from a prepaid tuition plan reduce your child’s cost of attendance, potentially reducing the needs-based aid award dollar for dollar.